sstepansky/custom-diagrams/README.md

 Once copied, you will find the diagrams under the *Plots > User defined* menu item.

+The diagrams are tested on Linux running R 4.1.0 and GCDkit 6.0.

 ## Diagrams

 * SiO<sub>2</sub>&ndash;CaO/(CaO+K<sub>2</sub>O) diagrams of Enrique & Esteve